Hercules1337/hercules1337.github.io/HTB/ProgressiveNotes.md

   - -n: Don’t resolve DNS (faster)
   - -p-: Scans all TCP ports
-  - -T5: Fastest timing (safe for most HTB machines) -Telnet can be logged in with "root" without a password just with this command below
+  - -T5: Fastest timing (safe for most HTB machines)

+- Telnet can be logged in with "root" without a password just with this command below
   - _$~telnet IP_
   - Then login with "root", no password needed